pascalopitz/unoffical-sonos-controller-for-linux/README.md

 - [x] Make sense of topology messages
 - [ ] ES6ify Event Listener class
 - [ ] UPNP subscriptions for selected zone
+- [ ] Display Lodaing message if there's no players
 - [ ] Display and interact with rooms/zones UI
 - [ ] Display and interact with volume control UI
 - [ ] Display and interact with queue